Pro-Tik/disaibot/README.md

 ### 2. Setup `api.txt`

-Each line should have one OpenRouter API key:
+Each line should have one OpenRouter API key seperated by a comma:
 ```
-sk-or-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+sk-or-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx,
 sk-or-yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy
 ```